ishan-im/ishan-im/README.md

 - 📝 I love to build things and make my hand dirty by creating things.
 I share my experience by using blog post.
 My post are available on Hashnode and you can check it at [Hashnode](https://hashnode.com/@ishanmondal)

 - 📫 I like to chat, meet new people.
-My <a href="mailto:ishanmondal985@gmail.com">mailbox</a> is always open for you guys.
+My <a href="mailto:ishanmondal985@gmail.com">mailbox</a> is always open for a healthy conversation.

 <!-- BLOG-POST-LIST:START -->